15 Tips for a Minimalist Workspace at Home (Calm, Not Sterile)

 Research suggests that the presence of plants can boost your mood, reduce stress, and enhance your cognitive function.
 This natural infusion can lead to a more focused and creative work experience.

 If you like a little symbolism in your space, plants symbolize growth and vitality.
-They're a reminder that, like a plant, your work can flourish and bloom with care and attention.
+They're a reminder that, like a plant, your work can flourish with care and attention.

 12. Multi-Purpose Furniture